ShashankSreep/engl396portfolio/Reference/faq.md

 # Glossary

+>**Note**: This contains a list of frequent terms used throughout the documentation and their meanings.

 **Console**: A text interface, that can be used to interact with the computer program
 Ex: By printing to the console, you can use this as a way to verify the program is performing the intended action/has the intended behavior